Customer Service: 4 Tips How To Handle A Customer On Their Cell Phone

 How not to do it?
 Place rude signs up around your store like these I’ve seen:

-We have to begin from the place that most of your shoppers; most are on the phone by accident or were interrupted when they came in.
+We have to begin from the place where most of your shoppers; most are on the phone by accident or were interrupted when they came in.